-RA2: Concentrations to single counterparties should be kept at low levels, and appropriate actions will be taken so that the Counterparty Default SCR after diversification between risk modules will not exceed 20% in the short term and 15% in the medium term of its own funds.
-The main risk, constituting 55% of the undiversified overall (type 1 & 2) Counterparty risk, is "Type 2 Exposures arising from receivables from intermediaries' over-due by more than 3 months".
-This is expected to be reduced gradually both in absolute and in relative terms due to the improvement of the Company's premium collectability ratio in the last three years and the imminently applied new Company policy, with respect of premium payment terms, which will be in compliance of the Company with the pertinent orders (in effect as from 1st January 2018) issued by the regulator which will gradually eliminate the receivables from intermediaries over-due by more than 3 months.
+RA1: Concentrations to single counterparties should be kept at low levels, and appropriate actions will be taken so that the Counterparty Default SCR after diversification between risk modules will not exceed 20% in the short term and 15% in the medium term of its own funds.
+The main risk, constituting 49% of the undiversified overall (type 1 & 2) Counterparty risk, is "Type 2 Exposures arising from receivables from intermediaries over-due by more than 3 months".
+This is expected to be reduced gradually both in absolute and in relative terms due to the improvement of the company's premium collectability ratio in the last three years and the imminently applied new company policy, with respect of premium payment terms, which will be in compliance with the pertinent orders (in effect as from 1st January 2018) issued by the regulator which will gradually eliminate the receivables from intermediaries over-due by more than 3 months.
+(This risk has been reduced since 1.1.2018 due to the above reasons).

-F.2.2 Tolerance Limits
+F.3.2 Tolerance Limits

-TL1: All new intermediaries should be of good repute and should be closely monitored so that to eliminate the risk of increasing the receivables from intermediaries' over-due by more than 3 months and hence the pertinent counterparty SCR .Agreements with intermediaries should include the appropriate clauses and terms required for that aim.
-In relation to existing intermediaries and in view of the new orders relating to premium payment terms the agreements between the Company and the intermediaries regarding outstanding current amounts owed to the Company should also include the appropriate terms and clauses in that respect.
+TL1: All new intermediaries should be of good repute and should be closely monitored so that to eliminate any counterparty SCR.
+Agreements with intermediaries should include the appropriate clauses and terms required for that aim.
+In relation to existing intermediaries and in view of the new orders relating to premium payment terms the agreements between the company and the intermediaries regarding outstanding current amounts owed to the company should also include the appropriate terms and clauses in that respect and should be closely monitored on a continuous basis.